 The company can undertake or support any of the activities listed in Schedule VII under Sec.
 135 of the Companies Act, 2013 and amendments thereof.
 However, the focus can be mainly for the following causes:

 The importance of education cannot be underestimated in improving the overall economic and social scenario in any society.
 Especially in a developing country like India, the importance of providing affordable education and vocational skills cannot be overstated.

 The Government does it’s bit for providing education to all, but in the Indian context with large outlay required for Education budget, the private sector can play a major role in improving the education milieu by contributing to improvements in education outcomes.

 In recent decades, India has made significant progress on access to schooling and enrollment rates in primary education but high dropout rates and low levels of learning/retention, remain challenges for the state and central government.

 A high percentage of children drop out before completing five years of primary school, and an even higher percent before finishing upper primary school.
 Lack of teachers also remains a major stumbling block in improving learning outcomes.

-Unfortunately, with the pandemic induced School shut downs, the learning outcomes are expected to further deteriorate.
+Unfortunately, due to the Covid pandemic induced School shut downs, the learning outcomes have further deteriorated.
 It is expected that many children will not return to Schools, as they may be forced to seek employment to support family incomes.
-The plight of the girl child is expected to be even worse and many may be forced into bonded labour or even child trafficking.

-Hence, the company will support Institutions or Schools which strive for improvement in the education standard for the children and / or Institutions which provide employment enhancing vocational skills to the youth.
+Hence, the company will support Schools which strive for improvement in the education standard for the children and / or Institutions which provide employment enhancing vocational skills to the youth.